hyperledger-labs/learning-tokens/README.md

 | 3.1.
 Learning Principles |
 | ------------------------ |

-Today, the dominant learning theory is socio-constructivist, shaped by the context in which it is situated and actively constructed through social negotiation with others.
+Today, the dominant learning theory is socio-constructivist<sup>2</sup>, shaped by the context in which it is situated and actively constructed through social negotiation with others.
 On this understanding, learning environments should be constructive, fostering self-regulated activities, sensitive to context, and often collaborative.

-The principal goal is to acquire adaptive expertise throughout a lifelong journey, “The ability to apply meaningfully-learned knowledge and skills flexibly and creatively in different situations.”
+The principal goal is to acquire adaptive expertise throughout a lifelong journey, “The ability to apply meaningfully-learned knowledge and skills flexibly and creatively in different situations<sup>3</sup>.”

-Seven principles guide the development of learning environments: to recognize its social nature; put learners at the center; accept how integral emotions are; be aware that individuals are different, and education should be inclusive; value the importance of assessments; promote building horizontal connections across fields of knowledge, communities, and the wider world.
+Seven principles guide the development of learning environments: to recognize its social nature; put learners at the center; accept how integral emotions are; be aware that individuals are different, and education should be inclusive; value the importance of assessments; promote building horizontal connections across fields of knowledge, communities, and the wider world<sup>4</sup>.

 In such environments, learners can engage actively, understand their individual and cooperative roles, accept their different emotions and motivations, confront challenges that demand hard work, and face clear assessment strategies that support learning with formative feedback within a common framework that connects knowledge, colleagues, and instructors.